|

 sphere when the Treaty of Rome was signed in 1957 and the European Economic

 Community (EEC) was created.
-However, already from the beginning was there an
+However, already from the beginning there was an

 ambition that this cooperation should not only cover the economic sphere